transistorsoft/react-native-background-geolocation/README.md

 iOS has a nice system  [Significant Changes API](https://developer.apple.com/library/ios/documentation/CoreLocation/Reference/CLLocationManager_Class/CLLocationManager/CLLocationManager.html#//apple_ref/occ/instm/CLLocationManager/startMonitoringSignificantLocationChanges), which allows the os to suspend your app until a cell-tower change is detected (typically 2-3 city-block change)

-Android uses the Google Play Services APIs [FusedLocationProvider API](https://developer.android.com/reference/com/google/android/gms/location/FusedLocationProviderApi.html) as well as the [ActivityRecognition API](https://developer.android.com/reference/com/google/android/gms/location/ActivityRecognitionApi.html) (for movement/stationary detection).
-Windows Phone does not have such a API.

-The plugin will execute your configured ```callback``` provided to the ```#configure(callback, config)``` method.
+The plugin will execute your configured event-listener subscribed to by the `onLocation(callback)` method.
 Both iOS & Android use a SQLite database to persist **every** recorded geolocation so you don't have to worry about persistence when no network is detected.
 The plugin provides a Javascript API to fetch and destroy the records in the database.
 In addition, the plugin has an optional HTTP layer allowing allowing you to automatically HTTP POST recorded geolocations to your server.

-The function ```changePace(isMoving, success, failure)``` is provided to force the plugin to enter "moving" or "stationary" state.
+The function `changePace({Boolean})` is provided to force the plugin to enter `moving` or `stationary` state.

 ## iOS

-The plugin uses iOS Significant Changes API, and starts triggering your configured ```callback``` only when a cell-tower switch is detected (i.e. the device exits stationary radius).
+The plugin uses iOS Significant Changes API, and starts triggering your configured `callback` only when a cell-tower switch is detected (i.e. the device exits stationary radius).

 When the plugin detects the device has moved beyond its configured `#stationaryRadius` (typically 2-3 city blocks), it engages the native location API for **aggressive monitoring** according to the configured `#desiredAccuracy`, `#distanceFilter`.